 A well-structured marine risk assessment enables operators to identify and mitigate risks before compromising safety, operations, or the environment.
 The process is systematic and involves the following key steps:

-Hazard Identification (HAZID)
+1. Hazard Identification (HAZID)

 The first step involves identifying potential hazards associated with vessel operations, cargo handling, or marine activities.
 These hazards may be mechanical (for example, engine failure), environmental (for example, storm surges), or human-related (for example, fatigue or poor communication).
 Techniques like checklists, historical incident reviews, and safety walkabouts help uncover hidden risks.
 For example, in offshore operations, HAZID workshops are often conducted with cross-functional teams to evaluate risks during drilling or supply transfers.

-Risk Analysis and Categorization
+2. Risk Analysis and Categorisation

 Once hazards are identified, they must be analysed based on two key criteria: likelihood of occurrence and severity of consequences.
 This is typically done using a risk matrix, which classifies risks as low, medium, or high.
 For instance, a fuel leak in the engine room might be rated as high-risk due to its potential to trigger fires or environmental harm.
 Quantitative tools such as Fault Tree Analysis (FTA) or Failure Modes and Effects Analysis (FMEA) may also be applied in complex scenarios.

-Implementing Risk Control Measures
+3. Implementing Risk Control Measures

 After risk categorisation, operators must take preventive actions.
 These may include engineering controls (for example, installing alarms), procedural updates (for example, emergency drills), or PPE use.
 In 2021, the IMO reported that vessels with updated safety management protocols and crew training saw a 30% reduction in onboard accidents.
 Control measures must align with international standards like the ISM Code and MARPOL regulations.

-Monitoring and Reviewing Risk Management Strategies
+4. Monitoring and Reviewing Risk Management Strategies

 Technologies Enhancing Marine Risk Assessments